fengjinqi/website/README.md

 key = xxx

-[AppKey] #此key是聚合数据的，若想使用其它的需要去apps/article/tasks文件中getApi方法修改地址并且修改getApi方法中对应的获取字段
+[AppKey] #This key is aggregated data, if you want to use other, you need to go to the getApi method in the apps/article/tasks file to modify the address and modify the corresponding get field in the getApi method.

 key = xxx
 ```
-# 6、***Because the sender field is currently required in the message table, create a super administrator account before registering a new user***
+# 6、***Because the sender field is currently required in the message table, create a super administrator account before registering a new user.***

-#7, **Because I have configured seo locally, an error may be reported during the first visit because seo is not configured**
+#7, **Because I have configured seo locally, an error may be reported during the first visit because seo is not configured.**

-The sqlite database currently used in the test environment, if you use other databases, please modify the settings yourself
+The sqlite database currently used in the test environment, if you use other databases, please modify the settings yourself.

-Please migrate before running
+Please migrate before running.

 Timed tasks: Appkey needs to be configured
 Celery -A website worker -l info